Across the country, thousands of responsibly armed Americans are asking smart questions about concealed carry insurance:

 - Insurance-Backed Coverage policies underwritten by companies with the deep financial pockets necessary to fulfill claims.
 Just as with other forms of insurance, premiums are a bet against ever having to need the coverage.

-- Membership-Based Enrollment organizations, which offer legal and financial protection (among other exclusive member-only benefits).
+- Membership-Based Enrollment organizations, which offer access to a self-defense insurance policy as an additional insured (among other exclusive member-only benefits).

 Because not all self-defense encounters involve concealed carry or home-defense firearms, self-defense insurance policies may cover other legal weapons — from hands, knives and OC spray to weapons of opportunity such as umbrellas, bricks or frying pans.